-• Students who are eighteen years of age may write their own notes but will be held to a higher level of accountability. (e.g. may be asked to show doctor's appointment form).
+- Students who are eighteen years of age may write their own notes but will be held to a higher level of accountability. (e.g. may be asked to show doctor's appointment form). - Students who wish to have their parents informed about their education must complete a consent form from the main office.